 |Purified protein derivative of M. tuberculosis||5 TU per 0.1 mL|

-Prior to release, each successive lot is tested for potency in sensitized guinea pigs in comparison with the U.S. Standard Tuberculin PPD-S.6
+Before release, each successive lot is tested for potency in comparison with the US Standard Tuberculin PPD-S. (3)

 This monograph has been modified to include the generic and brand name in many instances.